pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 Let's making a road-crossing simulator!

 _The user will control a circular pedestrian at the bottom of the canvas.
-Cars, trucks, and motorcycles will be moving in both directions across the canvas.
+Cars, trucks, and motorcycles will be moving left and right across the canvas.
 If the player collides with any of the vehicles, they die.
-If they make it to the over side, they succeeded._
+If they make it to the over side, they succeeded.
+Just like life!_

 ---